wp-plugins/rickroll/readme.txt

 Tested up to: 4.1
 Stable tag: 2.0

-This is not just a plugin, it symbolizes the hopes and ethusiasm of an entire meme, summed up into one word, made famous by the internet: RICKROLL.
+This is not just a plugin, it symbolizes the hopes and enthusiasm of an entire meme, summed up into one word, made famous by the internet: RICKROLL.

 == Description ==